 The women mentioned above (Kelly, Russel, and Meyer) have come together to form a Women in Pizza movement.

-Women in pizza became an official alliance in September 2019.
-The organization has a website, womeninpizza.com, which empowers women to share their stories about the pizza industry, inspire innovations and connect with fellow pizzaiolos in the world.
+Women in Pizza became an official alliance in September 2019.
+The organization has a website, womeninpizza.com, which empowers women to share their stories about the pizza industry, inspire innovations and connect with fellow pizzaiolos worldwide.

 Pizzaiolas, who have established a name for themselves, still get frustrated due to the sexism in the industry.

 Recently, Laura Meyer had some crew from a certain Italian Television station scamper over in a bid to have an interview with her where she had to give the excuse of having to wear her hair down.

 The fascination seems not to wear off even after she has become a champion.